Christena Reinhard, MBA ’08

 Look Good, Do Good

 Chanel for charity?
 Gucci for goodwill?
-That’s the idea behind the nonprofit Union & Fifth, which sells used designer clothes and donates the proceeds to charity.
+That’s the idea behind the nonprofit Union & Fifth, which was created to sell used designer clothes and donates the proceeds to charity.

 The online consignment store offers a wide selection of donated luxury women’s goods, from Cole Haan heels to Burberry summer dresses.
 Donors direct payment to a charity of their choice, with Union & Fifth receiving 25 percent for overhead.